 What is the impact of digital technologies on the environment?
 How can technologies, from AI to new forms of computer hardware, help reduce carbon emissions across industries?

-The Royal Society has launched a project on digital technologies and the planet to investigate these questions.
-This will identify actions the UK can take to play a leading role in data-enabled innovation and the adoption of digital technologies to tackle climate change.
+The Royal Society has launched a report on digital technologies and the planet investigating these questions.
+The report identifies actions the UK can take to play a leading role in data-enabled innovation and the adoption of digital technologies to tackle climate change.

 How can digital technologies be harnessed to tackle climate change?